Lecture and Performance

-For this reason, two of the founders of the Mirror of Race project, Derek Burrows, a musician and storyteller, and Gregory Fried, a professor at Boston College, have given combined lecture/performances to a variety of audiences, both academic and non-academic, sometimes combining these with faculty workshops and visits to classes.
+For this reason, two of the founders of the Mirror of Race project, Derek Burrows, a musician and storyteller, and Gregory Fried, a professor of philosophy at Boston College, have given combined lecture/performances to a variety of audiences, both academic and non-academic, sometimes combining these with faculty workshops and visits to classes.
 We employ a combination of lecture and spoken-word performances, along with projected images from the collection, to challenge audiences to reflect upon the meaning of race.

 We would also like to encourage other academics, teachers, storytellers, and performers to join this project.
 Lecturers and performers associated with the Mirror of Race project would use the photographs and other materials from the site, as well as the teaching guides that we will be developing, to design their own presentations.